Ideas to help your child play and learn

 Paper plates or cut-up cereal packets make good masks.
 Cut slits for the eyes and attach them to your face with string or elastic.

-TV can entertain your child and give you a bit of time to do other things.
-Try not to have it on all the time, though.
 Always know what your child is watching.
-When possible, watch with your child, so that you can talk together about what you're watching.
+Watch with your child, so that you can talk together about what you're watching.

 Play ideas from 30 months